Utopia (book): Book 2: Discourse on Utopia

-Utopia is placed in the New World and More links Raphael's travels in with Amerigo Vespucci's real life voyages of discovery.
-He suggests that Raphael is one of the 24 men Vespucci, in his Four Voyages of 1507, says he left for six months at Cabo Frio, Brazil.
-Raphael then travels farther and finds the island of Utopia, where he spends five years observing the customs of the natives.
+Utopia is placed in the New World and More links Raphael's travels with Amerigo Vespucci's real life voyages of discovery.
+He suggests that Raphael is one of the 24 men that Vespucci says he left for six months at Cabo Frio, Brazil in his Four Voyages of 1507.
+Raphael then travels further and finds the island of Utopia, where he spends five years observing the customs of the natives.